mattking976/fdm-playwright-eploy-regression/readme.md

 ## Usage

-When committing changes to this project please make sure that you run the linting by running the commands `sh npm run lint` and `sh npm run prettify` please do this before you commit.
+When committing changes to this project please make sure that you run the linting by running the commands `sh npm run lintFix` and `sh npm run prettify` please do this before you commit.
 Also ensure that all of your tests are passing.

 Prior to running you will need access to multiple areas and will need logins for these areas.
 You will need to add these details to your .env file along with the links to these areas.
 The test suite will fail to start.